Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

 \subsection{General Hopping Dependence}

-In the following, we focus on the contributions to the magnetic exchange from (downfolded) $d$-$d$ hopping.
-We first consider the case $\Delta_2 = 0$.
-With the choice, $\Gamma^\prime = 0$ strictly.
-Up to second order in hopping, the couplings may be written:
+In this section, we first consider the magnetic couplings for the case $\Delta_2 = 0$, for which $\Gamma^\prime = 0$ strictly.
+Up to second order in $d-d$ hopping (and fourth order in $d-p$ hopping), the couplings may be written:

 where: